mctavisd/PotatoGenomeSizeDiversity/README.md

 "Is genome size diversity in the Pinnatifida clade (Solanum L.): associated with climate?"

+NOTE: This is unfinished; all required scripts are present, but input files are required and some scripts requiree adjustment to different directories.
+Steps 3 and 5-7 are complete and fully reproducible.

 FILE INDEX:

-> analyses: R scripts used for analyses of genome size and climate.
+analyses: R scripts used for analyses of genome size and climate.
 	ancReconstruction.R: Script for estimation of phylogenetic signal and ancestral reconstruction of genome size.
 	PGLS.R: Script for running Phylogenetic Generalized Least Squares analyses. seqEstimatesComp.R: Script for comparing sequence-based genome size estimates to flow cytometry.

-> climScripts: Scripts used to clean occurrence data and assign and/or calculate climatic variables.
+climScripts: Scripts used to clean occurrence data and assign and/or calculate climatic variables.
 	01_occCleaning.R: Removes uncertain or duplicate occurrence records from occurrence dataset and performs spatial filtering.
 	02_climateAssignment.R: Assigns values for climatic variables to the clean occurrence dataset and calculates species-level means for each variable.
 	03_climateMeansPCA.R: Performs Principal Component Analysis on species-level mean climatic variables, to examine correlations and prune extraneous variables.
 	04_Niche_Assign.R: Assign niche breadth values to the variables kept after trimming extraneous ones.
 	05_nicheCorr.R.
 Calculates Pearson's correlation coefficients between each mine and niche variable.

-> GSEstimation: Files used for sequence-based genome size estimation.
+GSEstimation: Files used for sequence-based genome size estimation.
 	kraken2: Script for building the required Kraken2 library, krakenBuild.sh.
 	krakenRuns: Script files for running Kraken2 on required files.
 		BGIKrakenRun.sh: Filters BGI sequences.